RJuanJo/etl_workshop2/README.md

   Here is where the process of data extraction, transformation, and loading (ETL) is carried out.

-  Each process is performed using functions that serve as tasks in our DAG.
+  Each process is performed using functions that serve as tasks in the DAG.

   ### Airflow explanation ###